kubicaaaa/Arbi/README.md

 Arbitrage Trading Bot

-This is a Java project that implements an arbitrage trading bot between Binance and Bitget cryptocurrency exchanges.
-The bot buys a specified cryptocurrency on Binance and sells it on Bitget at a higher price, aiming to profit from the price difference between the two exchanges.
+This Java project implements an arbitrage trading bot between Binance and Bitget cryptocurrency exchanges.
+Arbi buys a specified cryptocurrency on Binance and sells it on Bitget at a higher price, aiming to profit from the price difference between the two exchanges.

+#
 How it Works